Theory of ballistic SNS junctions revisited: Beyond planar SNS junctions with equal Fermi velocities

-As already discussed above, the condensate current branch is obtained from Galilean invariance and is not conditioned by assumptions of the steplike model.
-Using a more realistic model would affect only the phase slip branch of the current-phase curve.

-If Fermi velocities or effective masses in superconductors and a normal metal are not equal, the normal scattering cannot be ignored in general.
+If Fermi velocities in superconductors and a normal metal are not equal, the normal scattering cannot be ignored in general.
 But in the limit $L \to 0$ when the normal layer disappears, the CPR cannot depend on the Fermi velocity and the effective mass of the absent normal metal.
-This means that the CPR shown in Fig.~\ref{ShJ}(a) by solid line is valid in this case.
-The case of non-equal Fermi velocities for planar junctions was calculated by Kupriyanov \cite{Kupriyn} neglecting phase gradients.
-As expected, at $L \to 0$ he obtained the CPR different from that in a uniform superconductors.
-This means that phase gradients should not be ignored also for non-equal Fermi velocities.
+This means that the CPR at $L=0$ shown in Fig.~\ref{ShJ}(a) by solid line is valid in this case.
+Further we focus on short junctions with small but finite $L$.